abdulhadiayaz/movie-recommendation-app/README.md

 # movieRecommendationApp
  A movie recommendations app that allow users to browse and search for movies, view details about each movie.

+This includes the entire Vue project, along with necessary configurations in .env.development.

 ## Project setup
 ```
 npm install